-A thematic approach to developing advanced ceramic studio proficiencies, to include consideration of advanced problems in composition and content, and a variety of traditional and contemporary functional and sculptural applications leading toward individualized expressions and critical reflection.
+A thematic approach to developing advanced ceramic studio proficiencies is used and includes consideration of advanced problems in composition and content, and a variety of traditional and contemporary functional and sculptural applications leading toward individualized expressions and critical reflection.
 This course may be repeated. (\$20 lab fee.)
 Prerequisite: ART 2414.
 Course rotation: Typically offered once a year.